Drug Treatment Program Glossary

 These therapies will strive to change the perspectives and actions of the individual while promoting abstinence and increasing positive life skills 1,4.
 Though these therapies serve as guides, many therapists will employ a mix of therapies across orientations 1.
 Therapies include:

-- Cognitive Behavioral Therapy (CBT).
+- Evidence-Based Cognitive Behavioral Therapy (CBT).
 A common form of therapy that is used in mental health and substance use settings, CBT works to forecast potential issues and emphasizes productive coping strategies by discussing the interconnectedness of thoughts, feelings, and behaviors 5.

 - Contingency Management (CM)/Motivational Incentives.
 This style of treatment favors the reinforcement of desired, drug-free behaviors with rewards that are immediate and tangible to encourage additional behaviors that maintain recovery.
 Centered in behaviors, there is less attention paid to thoughts and feelings surrounding use 4,5.